 Kelvin Smith Library

-KSL Game Night is here to engage students, faculty and the CWRU Community in the library space.
+KSL Game Night is here to engage students, faculty, staff and the CWRU Community in the library space.
 This program will teach attendees new ways to collaborate as well as learn about the library space and what is offered.
 Bring your friends!
 Make new ones!
 Play old favorites or learn new and exciting games!
 Join us for a stress-free evening of food, fun, and games!

 Just a couple of summer updates for you!
 We've recently added two new online gaming resources: Roll20 and PlayingCards.io.
 Roll20 is an online virtual tabletop for pen and paper RPGs and board games.
 PlayingCards.io is another virtual tabletop site where you can play old classics like 500, Backgammon, Cribbage, Crazy Eights, Euchre and more!
 Be sure to check out the Online Board Gaming section in our Resources section for links to these sites.

 Still need some new ideas?
 Fellow Australian board gamer Evan Leed created this handy infographic for online board gaming: